y-sakakihara/yuworkshop2025/index.md

 From 4th to 5th of March, 2025

+We have
-We have invited talks (50min + 10min for each) and contributed talks.
+- 6 invited talks (50min + 10min for each)
+- contributed talks (expected to be 15min + 5min, but it may be changed depending on the number of speakers.)

 ## [Venue](https://maps.app.goo.gl/M32i6LRHfAydxfDZA)